Timewave (Red Dwarf): Synopsis

-After the crew claim a moon rich in Helium-7 for the JMC (an exercise orchestrated mainly by Rimmer), they are forced to leave sooner than anticipated because an incoming solar storm is detected.
+After the crew claim a moon rich in Helium-7 for the JMC (an exercise orchestrated mainly by Rimmer (Chris Barrie)), they are forced to leave sooner than anticipated because an incoming solar storm is detected.
 On the way back to Red Dwarf onboard Starbug, the crew experience a timewave, which Kryten explains is the aftereffect of an imploding black hole, and that whoever falls victim to one risks the chance of being washed-up into an inhabitable corner of deep space.
 They discover another ship has been swept by the timewave, which is on a direct collision-course with the moon.
 They decide to board it to stop the collision, though their research tells them that the ship, which is from 24th-century Earth, has laws which prohibit criticism, so requiring the Red Dwarf crew to moderate their behaviour.

-Greeted by the ship's flamboyant captain, Ziggy, they learn that the ship's crew are largely assigned to tasks outside their areas of expertise, which they are performing poorly but not being criticised for or removed from; this explains why the ship is on a collision course.
+Greeted by the ship's flamboyant captain, Ziggy (Jamie Chapman), they learn that the ship's crew are largely assigned to tasks outside their areas of expertise, which they are performing poorly but not being criticised for or removed from; this explains why the ship is on a collision course.
 They are then guided to the ship's diner, and it becomes apparent the ship is in total disarray.
 After a bad experience with a waitress, they criticise her and agree that the ship is a lost cause.
-However, on their way back to Starbug, they are stopped by the ship's policemen, who question whether they are following the anti-criticism laws of their society.
-Cat grows fed-up and insults the lead officer, resulting in their imprisonment on the ship's brig.
+However, on their way back to Starbug, they are stopped by a ship's policemen, who question whether they are following the anti-criticism laws of their society.
+Cat (Danny John-Jules) grows fed up and insults the lead officer (Johnny Vegas), resulting in their imprisonment on the ship's brig.